This is a tender results for our new Business Site in Poland

 Note: The financials presented below are based on the “New Fortaco” scope, i.e. excluding the marine, energy and heavy project businesses in Jászberény, Hungary and Kalajoki & Sepänkylä, Finland, which have been divested during 2024 as well as the marine and energy business in Gruza, Serbia, divested in 2025.

-• Net sales were EUR 88.4 (92.0) million.
-Net sales decreased somewhat due to soft general market environment.
+• Net sales were EUR 79.7 (69.0) million.
+Net sales increased due to gradually improving market during the review period.

 Reported financials

-• Net sales were EUR 171.4 (206.8) million.
-Net sales decreased due to continued soft market environment especially during the beginning of the year and divestments completed after the comparison period.
+• Net sales were EUR 251.1 (280.1) million.
+Net sales decreased due to continued soft market environment during the first half of the year and divestments completed after the comparison period.

 Financials excluding divested businesses